UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_04.md

 The next step is to upload the files created from the `build` command of our book online.
 These are often called **build artefacts**.
-The build artifacts are needed for rendering the book as a website, but we don't want them on the `main` branch, since we will automatically recreate them each time we run the `build` command.
+The build artifacts are needed for rendering the book as a website, but we don't want to keep track of numerous build files on the `main` branch;
+these are ephemeral and replaceable since we will automatically recreate them each time we run the `build` command.

 Instead,